That’s where this guide comes in.

 3. Housing agreements and rent receipts

 Canada also uses real estate contracts to prove residency.
-Additionally, using rent receipts (provided by your landlord) are another commonly accepted and very up-to-the-minute way to provide proof that you reside at a particular address.
+Additionally, using rent receipts (provided by your landlord) is another commonly accepted and very up-to-the-minute way to provide proof that you reside at a particular address.

 4. Car registration